pulumi/pulumi/docs/design/packages.md

 ## Possibly-Controversial Decisions

-It's worth describing for a moment some possibly-controversial decisions about NutPack and NutIL.
+It's worth describing for a moment some possibly-controversial decisions about CocoPack and CocoIL.

-These might come as a surprise to higher level programmers, however, it is worth remembering that NutIL is attempting to strike a balance between high- and low-level multi-language representations.
+These might come as a surprise to higher level programmers, however, it is worth remembering that CocoIL is attempting to strike a balance between high- and low-level multi-language representations.
 In doing so, some opinions had to be discard, while others were strengthened.
 And some of them aren't set in stone and may be something we revisit later.

 ### Values

-NutIL does not support unboxed values.
+CocoIL does not support unboxed values.
 This is entirely a performance and low-level interop concern.

 ### Pointers

-NutIL supports pointers for implementing runtime functionality.
+CocoIL supports pointers for implementing runtime functionality.
 It does not embellish them very much, however, other than letting the runtime (written in Go) grab ahold of them and do whatever it pleases.
-For example, NutIL does not contain operators for indirection, arithmetic, or dereferencing.
-NutIL itself is not for systems programming.
+For example, CocoIL does not contain operators for indirection, arithmetic, or dereferencing.
+CocoIL itself is not for systems programming.

 TODO: this could evolve further as we look to adopting CocoGo, which, clearly, will have the concept of pointers.

 ### Generics

-NutIL does not support generics.
+CocoIL does not support generics.
 CocoLang languages are free to, however they must be erased at compile-time.

 This admittedly sacrifices some amount of generality.
 But it does so at the benefit of simplicity.
 Some CocoLang languages simply do not support generics, and so admitting them to the core would be problematic.
 Furthermore, languages like Go demonstrate that modern cloud programs of considerable complexity can be written without them.

-Perhaps the most unfortunate and apparent aspect of NutIL's lack of generics is the consequently missing composable collection types.
-To soften the blow of this, NutIL has built-in array, map, and enumerable object types.
+Perhaps the most unfortunate and apparent aspect of CocoIL's lack of generics is the consequently missing composable collection types.
+To soften the blow of this, CocoIL has built-in array, map, and enumerable object types.

 ### Operators

-NutIL does come with a number of built-in operators.
+CocoIL does come with a number of built-in operators.

-NutIL does not care about operator precedence, however.
+CocoIL does not care about operator precedence, however.
 All expressions are evaluated in the exact order in which they appear in the tree.
 Parenthesis nodes may be used to group expressions so that they are evaluated in a specific order.

-NutIL does not support operator overloading.
-The set of operators is fixed and cannot be overridden, although a higher-level CocoLang compiler may decide to emit calls to intrinsic functions rather than depending on NutIL operators.
+CocoIL does not support operator overloading.
+The set of operators is fixed and cannot be overridden, although a higher-level CocoLang compiler may decide to emit calls to intrinsic functions rather than depending on CocoIL operators.

 ### Overloading

-NutIL does not support function overloading.
+CocoIL does not support function overloading.

 ### Exceptions

 Most CocoLangs have exception-based error models (with the sole exception of Go).
-As a result, NutIL supports exceptions.
+As a result, CocoIL supports exceptions.

 At the moment, there are no throws annotations of any kind; if Go or Java become interesting CocoLang languages to support down the road, we may wish to add optional throws annotations to drive proxy generation, including the possibility of